HTTPArchive/almanac.httparchive.org/src/content/en/2025/generative-ai.md

   )
 }}

-Thanks to the rise in popularity of Tailwind itself, those Tailwind-specific colors saw a real surge when analyzed as a percentage of all websites, as shown by the following figure.
+However, due to the explosive overall growth of the Tailwind framework, these specific colors saw a significant rise when measured as a percentage of the entire web, as shown by the following figure.

 {{ figure_markup(
   image="genai-ai-colors.png",